angelodibella/git-context/README.md

   * Managing `--git-dir` flags or complex aliases is tedious and doesn't scale.
   * Files like `README.md` or `.gitignore` that exist in both repos create conflicts in the working directory.

+**Note:** The flag `--separate-git-dir` is avoided due to the path to the directory being absolute.
+Changing, say, the parent directory's name would break this.

 ## The Solution

 `git-context` orchestrates multiple Git repositories within one working tree.
 It uses a symbolic link named `.git` that it can instantly point to different underlying repositories (e.g., `.git-public`, `.git-private`).